The NEA is organising the 16th Information Exchange Meeting on Actinide and Fission Product Partitioning and Transmutation (16IEMPT).

 Advanced nuclear fuel cycles to improve the safety, sustainability and economics of nuclear energy are under development internationally.
 Partitioning and Transmutation (P&T) is one of the candidate technologies to help reduce the heat, radiotoxicity and volume of radioactive waste.
-Recent developments indicate the need for embedding P&T strategies into advanced fuel cycles considering both waste management and economic issues.
+Recent developments indicate the need for embedding P&T strategies into advanced fuel cycles considering waste management and economic issues.

-In order to give experts a forum to present and discuss state-of-the-art developments in the field of advanced nuclear fuel cycles and P&T, the NEA has been organising biennial information exchange meetings on actinide and fission product partitioning and transmutation since 1990.
+To give experts a forum to present and discuss state-of-the-art developments in the field of advanced nuclear fuel cycles and P&T, the NEA has been organising biennial information exchange meetings on actinide and fission product partitioning and transmutation since 1990.

-2 November 2021 | Start of extended abstract submission |
+31 March 2023 | Start of extended abstract submission |

-TBD | Close of extended abstract submission |
+Close of submission - Extended |

-TBD | Start of registration |
+31 July 2023 | Start of registration |

-TBD | Close of registration for all participants |
+15 September 2023 | Close of registration |

-TBD | Start of 16IEMPT |
+24 October 2023 | Start of the 16IEMPT |

-TBD | End of 16IEMPT |
+27 October 2023 | End of the 16IEMPT |

 Welcome address |

-Panel session: 30th anniversary |
+Panel sessions |

 International and national programmes (invited speakers) |